<< For current news items and links to other reports and resources, click on those links on the left menu. <<

 The University of Mississippi published the Journal of Space Law from 1973-2000 and 2003-2012.

 The University of Nebraska-Lincoln offers a space law degree and sponsors an annual Space & Cyber Law Conference in Washington, DC, usually in November.
 Follow the Space, Cyber and Telecom Law program at the university on Twitter @spacecyberlaw.
 The University of Mississippi offers an LL.
 M. in air and space law.

 Eilene M. Galloway, who passed away in May 2009 just shy of her 103rd birthday, was a prolific author on space law and space policy topics.
-Information about her and a list of her publications is available on our website.
+Information about her and a list of her publications are available on our website.
 The University of Mississippi and IISL sponsored seven meetings of the Eilene M. Galloway Symposium on Critical Issues in Space Law at the Cosmos Club in Washington, D.C.
 Papers were published as part of the proceedings of the IISL colloquia.
 The 8th and 9th symposia, sponsored by the IISL with the participation of the University of Mississippi, were held in December 2013 and December 2014, also at the Cosmos Club.
+The 10th symposium will be held December 9, 2015 at the Cosmos Club.